Liam Gerrard: Career

 Gerrard made his film debut in the 2007 Hollywood film Death Defying Acts playing a reporter.
 He made his television debut in 2008 appearing in the television series Hollyoaks.
 He has appeared in numerous episodes of Coronation Street as the semi-recurring Fire Chief.
 Since 2024 he plays the Square Squire in the PBS / BBC children's television series Odd Squad.
 In 2008 he starred in 6 WKD Original Vodka comedy television commercials leading their have you got a WKD side? campaign.

-Gerrard has appeared in over 50 plays.
+Gerrard has appeared in numerous stage productions throughout the UK.
 In 2006, he appeared in two British Shakespeare Company productions; A Midsummer Night's Dream and Romeo and Juliet.
 The productions toured the United Kingdom and transferred to Ramme Gaard under the patronage of Petter Olsen.
 In 2008 he joined Northern Broadsides and toured the UK with a production of Romeo and Juliet.
 He then played the juvenile lead in Theatre by the Lake's world premiere of Melvyn Bragg's The Maid of Buttermere.
 He subsequently appeared in two more productions at Theatre by the Lake; Tom's Midnight Garden and The Night Before Christmas.
 Other notable stage appearances include: Miss Julie the 4-hand David Eldridge adaptation, directed by Sarah Frankcom at the Royal Exchange;(also starring Maxine Peake, Joe Armstrong and Carla Henry), A Christmas Carol at both the Stephen Joseph Theatre and in later years at The Dukes, Jekyll & Hyde at the New Wimbledon Theatre, Will Scarlett in Robin and Marian at the New Vic Theatre.
 In 2015 he appeared in the Royal Lyceum Theatre (Edinburgh) production of Caucasian Chalk Circle.
-The show won four Critics' Awards for Theatre in Scotland.The Telegraph hailed the show 'A Triumph'.
-He is the youngest person to play the title role of Prospero in London theatre, in the 2013 Watford Palace production of The Tempest.
+The show won four Critics' Awards for Theatre in Scotland.
+The Telegraph hailed the show 'A Triumph'.
+He is one of the youngest actors to play the title role of Prospero in London theatre, in the 2013 Watford Palace production of The Tempest.
 In 2014, he appeared in the 4-hander triptych piece Symphony written by Ella Hickson, Nick Payne and Tom Wells for Nabokov and Soho Theatre.
 The show won a Musical Theatre Network award for best new musical at the Edinburgh Fringe then toured the UK before transferring to London's West End.
 In late 2018 he played Tom Snout (Wall) in the Crucible Theatre production of A Midsummer Night's Dream.

-Gerrard also works as a voiceover artist and was nominated for a BAFTA for his film Walter Tull: Britain's First Black Officer.
+Gerrard also works as a voiceover artist.
+The animated educational film Walter Tull: Britain's First Black Officer, in which Gerrard provided voice work, was nominated for a British Academy Children's Award in the Learning – Secondary category.
 He has narrated over 250 audiobooks including the Tom Delonge series Poet Anderson.
 In March 2024 he was nominated for an Audie Award in Hollywood for The Adventures of Finn MacCool & Other Irish Folk Tales which he edited and narrated.
 He narrates the Katherine Addison fantasy series The Cemeteries of Amalo.
+Gerrard has discussed his work in audiobook narration in an interview on the How Do You Say That podcast.